 Pharmacists are some of the most accessible healthcare providers, making them an excellent resource for helping with Medicare drug coverage questions.

 In addition to sharing knowledge about medications, pharmacists can offer tips for saving money on medications.
 They also know how to work with health insurance companies.

-We teamed up with Walgreens to outline common questions pharmacists can answer about Medicare prescription drug plans.
+Here are some common questions pharmacists can answer about Medicare prescription drug plans.